How to Avoid Student Loan ScamsOctober 30, 2019

 Some scammers will try to make themselves appear more legitimate by pretending to be a trusted government agency.
 It’s important to remember, however, that the Department of Education never authorizes organizations other than your student loan servicer to handle your federal student loans.

-If you aren’t sure whether a call is legitimate or not, simply call your student loan servicer at their direct number – not the number provided in the suspicious call – to verify whether a communication came from them.
+If you aren’t sure whether a call is a scam student loan call, simply contact your student loan servicer at their direct number – not the number provided in the suspicious call – to verify whether a communication came from them.

 Student Loan Scam Tactic #6: They Tell You That You Can’t Do It Without Them